 Before the Covid-19 pandemic, energy transition was already on the rise in Asian countries.
 Clean energy infrastructure investment in the region has been high in order to reduce carbon emissions with cheaper technology and economies of scale.

-Innovations and improvements in design and operation also helped to reduce operations and maintenance (O&M) costs.
-Today, solar projects offer some of the cheapest cost of electricity ever seen.
+Innovations and improvements in design and operation as the Boom of Green Investments in Asia is visible, and the continent aims to dominate the global renewable energy stage in terms of new capacity addition, technology development, and energy demand.o helped to reduce operations and maintenance (O&M) costs.
+Today, solar projects offer some of the cheapest costs of electricity ever seen.

-The figure below shows that renewable electricity costs are higher than electricity prices, on average, in only 2 of the 10 regions (the Middle East and North Africa region and the Rest of Europe).
+The figure below shows that renewable electricity costs are higher than electricity prices, on average, in only two of the ten regions (the Middle East and North Africa region and the Rest of Europe).
 In all other regions, renewable costs are at least 20% lower than current electricity prices.
-This shows the potential for renewables to reduce prices of electricity.
+This shows the potential for renewables to reduce the prices of electricity.

-There are about 11.5 million renewable energy workers today, and the solar power projects accounted for 3.8 million of them, nearly one-third of the total number.
-Currently the world's leading producer of solar photovoltaic (PV) equipment as well as the largest installation market, China accounted for 2.2 million jobs in 2019.
+There are about 11.5 million renewable energy workers today, and solar power projects accounted for 3.8 million of them, nearly one-third of the total number.
+Currently, the world's leading producer of solar photovoltaic (PV) equipment as well as the most extensive installation market, China accounted for 2.2 million jobs in 2019.

 East Asia will provide 36% of new renewable energy jobs created.
 To a large extent, investment in installations accounts for this result, driven by ambitious targets for the electricity sector.
 The rest of Asia will create 28% of jobs.